Cincinnati-Design-LAB/architour/src/content/buildings/federal-reserve-bank.md

 original_function: >-
   A branch of the Federal Reserve Bank of Cleveland, the facility distributes coins and currency to banks.
-significance: >-
+---

 The austere building was complemented by a formal garden to the north that has only recently been opened to the public.
----